AXIHIXA/Memo/notes/cpp/effective_cpp_notes_02_more_effective_cpp.md

 ### 📌 Item 24: Understand the costs of virtual functions, multiple inheritance, virtual base classes, and RTTI

-- Two costs of virtual functions
+- Space cost of virtual functions (inheritance further bloats the exact numbers):
-  1. One virtual table for each polymorphic class
+  1. One virtual table for each polymorphic class;
-  2. One virtual table pointer for each polymorphic object
+  2. One virtual table pointer for each polymorphic object.
+- Speed cost of virtual functions:
+  - Cost is almost identical to calling a function pointer;
+  - You effectively give up `inline`ing virtual functions.
+- Virtual functions can be `inline`d when invoked through objects, but most virtual function calls are made through pointers or references, and such calls could **not** be `inline`d.
-- **Avoid** declaring virtual functions `inline` to avoid virtual table bloats.
+- Declaring all virtual functions `inline` might bloat the virtual table everywhere.
+- `Runtime Type Identification (RTTI)` is accurate on a dynamic type only if that type has at least one virtual function.
+  RTTI was designed to be implementable in terms of a class’s virtual table (e.g., to add one more element as this class's `std::type_info` objecy).

 Many implementation details of C++ language features are compiler-dependent.